Technetium-99m: Nuclear properties

 Technetium-99m is a metastable nuclear isomer, as indicated by the "m" after its mass number 99.
 This means it is a nuclide in an excited (metastable) state that lasts much longer than is typical.
 The nucleus will eventually relax (i.e., de-excite) to its ground state through the emission of gamma rays or internal conversion electrons.
 These decays do not change the number of protons or neutrons, but only give them a lower-energy 'arrangement', which here is the ground state.

-The excitation energy above the ground state is 142.7 keV, but 99% of the time, it relaxes first to a slighly lower state (140.5 keV) by internal conversion (and the rate of this transition determines the uncertainty in half-life), which decays at once.
+The excitation energy above the ground state is 142.7 keV, but 99% of the time, it relaxes first to a slightly lower state (140.5 keV) by internal conversion (and the rate of this transition determines the uncertainty in half-life), which decays at once.
 In total, ^{99m}Tc decays about 89% by gamma emission (^{99m}Tc → ^{99}Tc + γ) and almost all of the time, this results in a 140.5 keV gamma ray and only rarely in a 142.7 keV (1 in 4,000) as the latter decay, too, is very largely converted.
-The remaining 11% of decays are completed entirely by conversion and not of diagnostic utility, though still contibuting to internal radiation dose.
+The remaining 11% of decays are completed entirely by conversion and not of diagnostic utility, though still contributing to internal radiation dose.

 These gammas are the radiations that are picked up by a gamma camera when ^{99m}Tc is used as a radioactive tracer for medical imaging.
 Pure gamma emission is the desirable decay mode for medical imaging because other particles deposit more energy in the patient body (radiation dose) relatively to that in the camera.
 Metastable isomeric transition is the only nuclear decay mode that approaches pure gamma emission.

 ^{99m}Tc's half-life of 6.0066 hours is considerably longer (by 14 orders of magnitude, at least) than most nuclear isomers, though not unique.
 This is still a short half-life relative to many other known modes of radioactive decay and it is in the middle of the range of half-lives for radiopharmaceuticals used for medical imaging.

 After gamma emission or internal conversion, the resulting ground-state technetium-99 then decays with a half-life of 211,000 years to stable ruthenium-99.
 This process emits soft beta radiation and no gamma; the radiation for this is comparatively insignificant because of the long half-life ratio and such low residual radioactivity is a desirable feature for radiopharmaceuticals.